-Policy 2:250, Access to Association Public Records, contains a subhead entitled Preserving Public Records which provides as follows:
+Policy 2:250, Access to District Public Records, contains a subhead entitled Preserving Public Records which provides as follows:

-Public records, including email messages, shall be preserved and cataloged if: (1) they are evidence of the Association's organization, function, policies, procedures, or activities, (2) they contain informational data appropriate for preservation, (3) their retention is required by State or federal law, or (4) they are subject to a retention request by the Board Attorney (e.g., a litigation hold), Association auditor, or other individual authorized by the Board of Control or State or federal law to make such a request.
+Public records, including email messages, shall be preserved and cataloged if: (1) they are evidence of the District's organization, function, policies, procedures, or activities, (2) they contain informational data appropriate for preservation, (3) their retention is required by State or federal law, or (4) they are subject to a retention request by the Board Attorney (e.g., a litigation hold), District auditor, or other individual authorized by the School Board or State or federal law to make such a request.
 Unless its retention is required as described in items numbered 3 or 4 above, a public record, as defined by the Illinois Local Records Act, may be destroyed when authorized by the Local Records Commission.

-See the sample policy, 2:200, Board of Control Meeting Procedure, for all relevant footnotes.
-Also see administrative procedure 2:250-AP2, Protocols for Record Preservation and Development of Retention Schedules, for recommendations regarding Association records retention protocols and links to web-based record management resources.
+See the sample policy, 2:220, School Board Meeting Procedure, for all relevant footnotes.
+Also see administrative procedure 2:250-AP2, Protocols for Record Preservation and Development of Retention Schedules, for recommendations regarding school district records retention protocols and links to web-based record management resources.